libsteve/altece.github.io/portfolio.md

 ---
 layout: index
 title: "Portfolio"
+description: "Here lies a compilation of a select assortment of mine own creative works.
+Some for work, and some for pleasure."
 ---

-Here lies a compilation of a select assortment of mine own creative works.
-Some for work, and some for pleasure.

 Feel free to peruse through them at your own pace.